taylorsilva/posts/tasks-inputs-101/tasks-inputs-101.md

 * **step**: A step is a container running code within the context of a Concourse job.
 A step may have inputs and/or outputs, or neither.
 * **Job plan**: A list of steps that a job will execute when triggered.
 * **Inputs and Outputs**: These are directories.
-Within Concourse they're generically referred to as **volumes**.
-These volumes are mounted in a **step**'s container under a directory with _some name_.
-You, as a writer of Concourse pipelines, have control over what the name of your volumes will be.
+Within Concourse they're generically referred to as **artifacts**.
+These artifacts are mounted in a **step**'s container under a directory with _some name_.
+You, as a writer of Concourse pipelines, have control over what the name of your artifacts will be.
+If you're coming from the Docker world, artifact is synonymous with [volumes](https://docs.docker.com/storage/volumes/).

 To run the pipelines in the following examples yourself you can get your own Concourse running locally by following the [Quick Start guide](https://concourse-ci.org/quick-start.html).
 Then use [`fly set-pipeline`](https://concourse-ci.org/setting-pipelines.html) to see the pipeline in action.